UIUC-iSchool-DataViz/spring2019/week03/lecture03.md

  * Mathematical operations, such as injective operations.
    * Logarithmic versus linear representations
    * Arithmetic or multiplicative relationships
    * Dimensionality remapping
  * Smoothing (reduction)
  * Histograms (reduction)

-Smoothing will be a topic for next week.

 notes:
 remap dimensions like inches to centimeters.
 Or height to body mass index.
 Not always a direct relationship.